 There is absolutely no charge to start your claim.
 And even if it takes several months to process your claim, we won’t ask you to pay anything.
-If we fail to make a claim for some reason, which is unlikely, then you simply forget about paying us anything.
-The only time we will ask you to pay, is when you receive a compensation payment for CICA.
+If we fail to claim for some reason, which is unlikely, then you forget about paying us anything.
+The only time we will ask you to pay is when you receive compensation payment for CICA.
 This makes out claims service an entirely financially risk-free way to make a claim.

 How We Can Help You Make A Criminal Injuries Compensation Claim

 Here at Accident Claims UK, we are experienced in claiming compensation for criminal injuries, as well as specialists in delicate cases such as claiming for historical abuse compensation and claiming compensation for sexual abuse.

 We explain everything we do for you during making your claim is simple, easy to understand language; we won’t confuse you with legal jargon.
 We are always on hand to answer any questions you may have and will regularly update you on the status of your claim.

 We have years of experience in successfully claiming significant compensation payments for our clients across a wide range of criminal injury cases, and we can do the same for you.
 Call us at the number below, and we will explain how much compensation for criminal injuries you could claim for.